Natalie Barnes: Storylines

-Tony's return to Weatherfield in the autumn of 1998 triggers events that leave Natalie devastated.
-In early October, Des proposes to her and she accepts.
-Their wedding is the event of the Street and all the residents attend.
+In early October 1998, Des proposes to Natalie and she accepts.
+Their wedding takes place not long afterwards and all the residents attend to celebrate their marriage.
 The marquee is decorated by Hayley Patterson (Julie Hesmondhalgh), the best man is Les Battersby (Bruce Jones) and the champagne flows.
-It is a union toasted by everybody, except the Websters.
+It is a union toasted by everybody, except the Websters, but the event nevertheless proves to be enjoyable.